RhysWhite/ST131_19_Pets/README.md

 The Illumina sequence read data have been submitted to the National Center for Biotechnology Information (NCBI) Sequence Read Archive (SRA) under BioProject [PRJNA627752](https://dataview.ncbi.nlm.nih.gov/object/PRJNA627752?reviewer=81pm20s9n7mj2kku719fs34ein) (20 paired reads).

+## Manifest
+Contains:
+- [x] Assemblies/ - the assembled contigs from Velvet that have been ordered against *E. coli* ST131 strain EC958 [(GenBank: HG941718.1)](https://www.ncbi.nlm.nih.gov/nuccore/HG941718.1) [PUBMED ID: 25126841](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4134206/).
+  - [x] The complete EC958 genome can be downloaded from this directory.
+  - [x] Contigs from the draft assemblies were ordered against the complete chromosome of EC958 using [Mauve](http://darlinglab.org/mauve/mauve.html) by [Darling, *et al*.
+(2004)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC442156/).
+- [ ] The assembly statistics are provided.

-## Mapping the SRA accession to strain identifier
+## Matching the SRA accession to strain identifier

 The following table facilitates this: